Located in the sub-region: Côte des Bar

 It is not too common to see references made to the Bar-sur-Aubois.
 Instead, the Côte des Bar sub-region is refered to as a whole.
 However, I have chosen to follow the scheme used by the Union de Maisons de Champagne (UMC), where the Champagne wine region is divided into 17 areas (“terroirs”).
 These 17 areas are then grouped into four subregions.
 Côte des Bar is one of the four sub-regions and Bar-sur-Aubois and Barséquanais are two of the 17 areas.

 Most of Bar-sur-Aubois (and all of Barséquanais) is located in the Aube department, where Troyes is the departmental capital.
 Two of the villages of the Bar-sur-Aubois, Colombey-les-Deux-Églises and Rizaucourt-Buchey, are located in the Haute-Marne department.
 The areas around Reims and Épernay are located in the Marne department.
 Sometimes “Aube” is used synonymously with Côte des Bar.
 This is not entirely correct since the Bar-sur-Aubois stretches across the border into Haute-Marne.
 Also, the village Montgueux, close to Troyes, is an area of its own, and the village Villenauxe-la-Grande is part of the Sézannais area.
+(Both are in Aube.)
+The expansion of the Champagne appellation into Haute-Marne occurred in 1973, so before that all of Côte des Bar was indeed within the borders of Aube.

 Bar-sur-Aubois includes the easternmost of all villages in the Champagne wine region, Colombey-les-Deux-Églises.